mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

   taking into account the initial skip in the event files.
 The new format is indicated by an additional "pseudoevent" in the beginning of the file. mne_browse_raw and mne_process_raw are still compatible with the old event file format.
-For details, see Section 4.10.5.
+For details, see :ref:`CACBCEGC`.

 - Using information from the fif data files, the wall clock time corresponding to the current file position is shown on the